Jellayy36/Bad-Piggies-Go-Kart/JOURNAL.md

 ![IMG_8208](https://github.com/user-attachments/assets/031314cf-9526-49dd-a707-2f76e1bb168b)

 ## Day 3 (6/14)
-Day three marked the creation of both the OnShape document I used to create my go-kart, as well a target budget each of us wanted to hit with our karts.
+Day three marked the creation of both the Onshape document I used to create my go-kart, as well a target budget each of us wanted to hit with our karts.
 Since this is considered an advanced custom project, we ignorantly thought that the $350 grant would be enough to cover nearly all expenses for each project.
 We later realized this was far from realistic (which considerably contributed to the lack of feasiblity for my friends), but I've commited to covering all expenses beyond the $350 grant.

 # Week 2 (6/15-6/21)
 ## Day 1 (6/16)